ABOUT

 The "living wage" asks the wrong question.
 It asks: What is the minimum a person needs to not die?
 It calculates the floor — the bare cost of shelter, calories, and transportation — and calls that number sufficient.
 It is not sufficient.
 It is a number designed to make poverty administratively manageable, not to end it.

 MIT's Living Wage Calculator — the most widely cited tool in the field — explicitly excludes savings, leisure, emergency funds, and any expenditure beyond "basic needs."
-The ALICE Threshold from United Way measures how many households live above the poverty line but below the cost of survival — and finds that a working family in a high-cost metro needs $28/hour or more per adult just to live paycheck-to-paycheck, with zero savings, zero margin, zero room for a single unexpected expense.
+The ALICE Threshold from United Way measures how many households live above the poverty line but below the cost of survival — and finds that, in many high-cost metros, a working family needs substantially more than the minimum wage per adult just to cover basic expenses, with little room for savings or an unexpected cost.

 These tools measure survival.
 We need a metric that measures dignity.